 After the mortgage is settled and the clearance letter and original title deed have been received, the parties apply for the NOC.
 When the NOC is ready, the buyer’s lender arranges the transfer.

 At the transfer, the seller’s existing mortgage is released.
 The fee for the release is Dh1,290, which is paid by the seller.
 The property transfer documents are signed.
 The buyer provides the cheques, as described previously, and the buyer’s lender issues a cheque to the seller for the remaining balance of the purchase price.

 The buyer’s mortgage is then registered and the buyer’s lender retains the original title deed until the mortgage is paid in full.

-Non-UAE residents can get mortgage from lenders operating in the UAE; however, there are some restrictions.
+Non-UAE residents can get a mortgage from lenders operating in the UAE; however, there are some restrictions.
 The UAE Mortgage Cap law requires non-UAE residents to make a down payment of at least 25% of the property value (20% for UAE nationals) plus associated purchase costs.
 This goes up to 35% (30% for UAE nationals) plus costs for properties above AED 5 million.
-And if you are buying a second or third property, as an investment for example, you will need at least 40% of the property value to cover your down payment.
+And if you are buying a second or third property, as an investment, for example, you will need at least 40% of the property value to cover your down payment.